codefoster/iot-workshop/instructions.md

 Let's move on now to sending that image to Microsoft Cognitive Services to see what's in it.

-### Step 5.
+### Step 4.
 Analyzing the Image with Cognitive Services
-Up at the top of your file add another import to bring in the [`project-oxford`](http://npmjs.com/package/project-oxford) module. _Project Oxford_ was the code name for Microsoft Cognitive Services and is a really good Node.js SDK.
+In the `//IMPORTS` section, add another import to bring in the [`project-oxford`](http://npmjs.com/package/project-oxford) module. _Project Oxford_ was the code name for Microsoft Cognitive Services and is a really good Node.js SDK.
 You also need an import for the `fs` core node module since we'll use that to read a file.

 ``` js
 import * as oxford from 'project-oxford';